Jose Santiago (santijo01)

 - Height 5' 10", Weight 175 lb.

-Puerto Rican born right-hander Jose Santiago was signed before the 1949 season by the Cleveland Indians.
+Sporting a blazing fastball as his calling card, Puerto Rican-born righthander Jose Santiago was signed before the 1949 season by the Cleveland Indians.
 He had spent the prior two years with the New York Cubans in the Negro American League.
-Jose Guillermo Santiago would pitch on five straight pennant-winning teams in the minors, including the Wilkes-Barre Indians of the Eastern League, where he was a 21-game-winner in 1951, and for the Dallas Eagles where he led the Texas League with 233 strikeouts in 1953.
+Jose Guillermo Santiago pitched on five straight pennant-winning teams in the minors, including the Wilkes-Barre Indians of the Eastern League, where he was a 21-game-winner in 1951, and for the Dallas Eagles where he led the Texas League with 233 strikeouts in 1953.
 He also helped the Santurce Crabbers win the 1951 Caribbean Series, going 2-0 despite 15 walks in 18 innings.
 He led the Series in wins.

-Jose was briefly with a sixth consecutive champion in 1954 and made it into one game, with no decision, for the pennant winning Cleveland Indians, but he spent most of that year with the Indianapolis Indians, fighting arm problems.
-"Pants" as he was called, was back with the Cleveland club for a longer stay in 1955 going 2-0 with a 2.48 ERA in 17 games.
-On May 16, 1956 he was purchased by the Kansas City Athletics from the Indians and finished his major league career with the 1956 Athletics, where he went 1-2, giving him a lifetime 3-2 record and a 4.66 ERA during his 56 innings in the big leagues.
+Jose was briefly with a sixth consecutive champion in 1954 and made it into one game, with no decision, for the pennant-winning Cleveland Indians, but he spent most of that year with the Indianapolis Indians, fighting arm problems.
+"Pants" as he was called, was back with the Cleveland club for a longer stay in 1955, going 2-0 with a 2.48 ERA in 17 games.
+On May 16, 1956 he was purchased by the Kansas City Athletics from the Indians and finished his major league career with the A's, where he went 1-2, giving him a lifetime 3-2 record and a 4.66 ERA during his 56 innings in the big leagues.

 In 2003, Santiago was inducted into the Caribbean Baseball Hall of Fame.